 Theodor Fahrner costume jewelry was among the most popular in the first half of the 20th century.
 Much of his success was due to his determination to raise the quality of machine-made (or partially machine-made) jewelry to be objets d'art.
+If you are looking to add a piece of history to your jewelry collection, you have come to the right place.
+Learning about vintage Theodor Fahrner jewelry is sure to give you some inspiration for your next purchase!

 Brief History of Theodor Fahrner Jewelry